tom-krieger/security_baseline/README.md

 This project is highly inspired by the [fervid/secure_linux_cis](https://forge.puppet.com/fervid/secure_linux_cis) module from Puppet Forge.

-This module does not use bechmark numbers for the class names of the rules as these numbers change from OS version to OS version.
-One main purpose is to ensure the module can be extended by further security settings and monitorings without changing the code of this module.
+The `security_baseline` module does not use bechmark numbers for the class names of the rules.
+These numbers change from OS version to OS version.
+One main purpose is to ensure this module can be extended by further security settings and monitorings without changing the code of this module.
 Therefore the module uses a generic interface to call classes implementing particular security baseline rules.

 This module also has the ability to create compliance reports.
 The reports can be created as a Puppet fact uploaded to the Puppet Master or as a CSV file which will remain on the servers for later collection.